-The maximum wind speed for F3K contests is 9 m/s.
-The contest has to be interrupted or the start delayed by the contest director or the jury if the wind is continuously stronger than 9 m/s measured for at least one minute at two metres above the ground at the start and landing field.
-In case of rain, the contest director should consider interrupting the contest.
+The maximum wind speed for F3K contests is 8 m/s.
+The contest has to be interrupted or the start delayed by the contest director or the jury if the wind speed exceeds 8 m/s measured for at least one minute at two metres above the ground at the start and landing field.
+In the case of rain, the contest director must immediately pause the contest.
+When the rain stops, the contest starts again with the group that was flying, which receives a re-flight.